materialdigital/pmd-server/README.md

 # Platform MaterialDigital - Server (PMD-Server)

-This repositoy provides scripts and templates for setting up the core framework of a PMD-Server instance
+This repository provides scripts and templates for setting up the core framework of a PMD-Server instance